safesploitOrg/doogle/docker/README.md

 # Doogle Docker Development

-This Docker stack runs the current legacy entrypoints from the repository root.
+This Docker stack serves the application from `public/` while mounting the full repository at `/var/www/html` for Composer, tests, and internal code.
-It does not move the application into `public/` yet.

 ## Build